Helloooo everyone reading this (thank you by the way!)

 I know!!!
 How lucky am I?

-But, before I start sharing all the amazing photos and stories from the trip (stay tuned over the next few weeks for those), I thought I’d give you more of a “behind the scenes” update on where I’m at!
+But, before I start sharing all the amazing photos and stories from my travels (stay tuned over the next few weeks for those), I thought I’d give you more of a “behind the scenes” update on where I’m at!

 You see BEFORE I left I was all kinds of concerned.
 I shared some of my anxieties in my Trip of Wonders post and the endless list included worrying about leaving my kids for 2 weeks, the flights, jetlag, toilets, food, people etc etc etc. Basically, I was the least excited person going on a trip, ever!